Long gaps in sieved sets: Computing correlations

 when (say) $d \leq \sqrt{y}$ (recall that $H\le (\log{y})^{1/2}$ by \eqref{H-bounds}).
 For $d > \sqrt{y}$, we discard the requirement that $q$ be prime, and obtain the crude bound

 Thus for all $d$ we have

 and hence by Lemma \ref{ds},

 We note that the $O$-bound in the exponential depends on $B$ and $K$.
-The claim \eqref{eq-bound} now follows from the upper bound in \eqref{H-bounds}, namely that $H\le (\log y)^{1/2} (\log\log y)^{-1}$.
-Incidentally, this is the only part of the proof that requires the full strength of the upper bound in \eqref{H-bounds}.
+The claim \eqref{eq-bound} now follows from the upper bound in \eqref{H-bounds}, namely that $H\le (\log y)^{1/2} (\log\log y)^{-1}$, together with the bounds \eqref{QH} on $|\mathcal{Q}_H|$.
+Incidentally, this is the only part of the proof that requires the full strength of the upper bound in \eqref{H-bounds}, but it does however constrain the size of $z$.

 Now we turn to the $j=2$ case of Theorem \ref{third}(ii), which is

 The left-hand side may be expanded as

 Apply Lemma \ref{correlation} with